jlmccurry/CIS171McCurryJ/Ex30.3/README.md

 ## Analysis Steps

-The exercise was to 15.13 using a thread to animate a flag being raised
+The exercise was to 15.13 using a thread to animate a flag being raised.

 ### Design

-As of the due date 4/10/2018 this program is only partially functional.
-Inserting values works.
-Searching for values always returns a success, and deleting does not work at all.
-To my own detriment Exercise 23.12 received most of my attention, and Exercise 24.7 suffered.
-I will continue to work after the due date to get it functional.
+Design was in two phases - the first to get listing 15.13 functional, and then to impliment the use of threads.
+The program currently exhibits different behavior with each run.
+The flags will either be fixed side by side and no path generated or started, one flag will animate, or both will animate.

 ### Testing